Hymen: Trauma

 Historically, it was believed that first sexual intercourse was necessarily traumatic to the hymen and always resulted in the hymen being "broken" or torn, causing bleeding.
 However, research on women in Western populations has found that bleeding during first intercourse does not invariably occur.
 In one cross-cultural study, slightly more than half of all women self-reported bleeding during first intercourse, with significantly different levels of pain and bleeding reported depending on their region of origin.
 Not all women experience pain, and one study found a correlation between the experience of strong emotions – such as excitement, nervousness, or fear – with experiencing pain during first intercourse.

-In several studies of adolescent female rape victims, where patients were examined at a hospital following sexual assault, half or fewer of virgin victims had any injury to the hymen.
+In several studies of adolescent female rape survivors, where patients were examined at a hospital following sexual assault, half or fewer of survivors who had not had penetration previously had any injury to the hymen.
 Tears of the hymen occurred in less than a quarter of cases.
-However, virgins were significantly more likely to have injuries to the hymen than non-virgins.
+However, subjects that previously had not had penetrative intercourse were significantly more likely to have sustained injuries to the hymen than subjects who were found to have had penetrative intercourse.

 In a study of adolescents who had previously had consensual sex, approximately half showed evidence of trauma to the hymen.
 Trauma to the hymen may also occur in adult non-virgins following consensual sex, although it is rare.
 Trauma to the hymen may heal without any visible sign of injury.
 An observational study of adolescent sexual assault victims found that majority of wounds to the hymen healed without any visible sign of injury having occurred.

 Trauma to the hymen is hypothesized to occur as a result of various other behaviors, such as tampon or menstrual cup use, pelvic examinations with a speculum, masturbation, gymnastics, or horseback riding, although the true prevalence of trauma as a result of these activities is unclear.

-Cultural significance
+Cultural and religious significance

 The hymen is often attributed important cultural significance in certain communities because of its association with a woman's virginity.
 In those cultures, an intact hymen is highly valued at marriage in the belief that this is a proof of virginity.
 Some women undergo hymenorrhaphy to restore their hymen for this reason.
+In October 2018, the UN Human Rights Council, UN Women and the World Health Organization (WHO) stated that virginity testing must end as "it is a painful, humiliating and traumatic practice, constituting violence against women".

-In October 2018, the UN Human Rights, UN Women and the World Health Organization (WHO) stated that virginity testing must end as "it is a painful, humiliating and traumatic practice, constituting violence against women".
+Some traditional Christian theological interpretations state that it is intended by God for the husband to be the one to break his wife's hymen, and that the bleeding the hymen, believed occur during first intercourse (but see above), is a blood covenant that seals the bond of holy matrimony between husband and wife (cf. consummation).